sudarshan-reddy/blockchainPresentation/PITCHME.md

 +++

-- Alice, Bob, Charlie and Diana are four peers in a network. |
 - Alice has 100 Units.
-This goes in a block at the top of the chain. |
+This goes in a block at the top of the chain.
 - Alice pays Bob 50 Units, this goes into a new block, and the block is linked to the previous.
-This is a ledger of sorts. |
+This is a ledger of sorts.
-- How do you keep these records without a central third party? |
+- How do you keep these records without a central third party?

 +++